 • Real Nappies for London - the London reusable nappy campaign.

 • The Loops - The Repurpose project – reuse hubs from across London created to refurbish, upcycle and redistribute unwanted items.

-• The Chair Man - repair, upholster and restore dining room chairs.
+• The Chair Man - a repair, upholster and restore dining room chairs.

 • Uniq Furniture - this scheme refurbishes, upcycles and restyles furniture to its former glory and beyond.

 • Nina's Chalk Pot - Luxurious Furniture Paint.
-They will demonstrate how to upcycle furniture and other items using their own natural chalk paint.
+They demonstrated how to upcycle furniture and other items using their own natural chalk paint.

 • When I Decorate Things - they run a demonstration on how to decoupage small wooden items.

 Attendees visiting upcycling stalls and workshops at the London Upcycling Show.